jaymccormick/765/readings.md

+### Crabtree, A. & Tolmie, P. (2016).
+A day in the life of thinkgs in the home.
+In *Proceedingsof the 19th ACM Conference on Computer-Supported Cooperative Work & Social Computing*, CSCW '16, pages 1738-1750, New York, NY, USA.
+ACM.

+#### Overview
+The authors' endeavor is "[O]pening up the methodical assemblage of things" Based on "observations in 2 ostensibly middle-class UK homes" - ostensibly: evidently, professed (rather than demonstrably true). are they not middle-class?
+Method: Counted the interactions with things - anything and everything, from tea kettles to iPads to couches - over several 3-hour periods
+Summary: One can see how events flow in a space by observing the "methodical assemblage of things"; seeing a use pattern across IoT devices will be difficult for machines because there is no intrinsic logical connection among devices' use

+#### Hits
+- the Internet of Things is "marked largely by the design of *individual things*", resulting in a "*fragemented ecology*" that ignores in its design framework the methodical assemblage of things.
+- designing for the home means (or should mean) designing for methodical assemblages of things from multiple categories
+- detecting the unique, local methodical assemblage of things is a challenge for algorithms, e.g. machine learning

+#### Misses
+- too much *italics* (one randomly picked page had 9 instances of *italics*)
+- perplexing language use ("The study reported here is rooted in a long tradition of empirical studies.... [which] are 'incommensurate and asymmetrically alternate' to theoretical treatment of whatever colour, shade or hue.")

-### Heer, J. Schneiderman, B. (2012).
-Interactive dynamics for visual analysis: A taxonomy of tools that support the fluent and flexible use of visualizations. *acmqueue 10*(2), 1-26.
+### Heer, J. & Schneiderman, B. (2012).
+Interactive dynamics for visual analysis: A taxonomy of tools that support the fluent and flexible use of visualizations. *Queue* 10(2): 30:30 - 30:55.

 ### Resources